-Lambert’s Bay is a small fishing town in the Western Cape province of South Africa situated 280 kilometres north of Cape Town.
+Lambert’s Bay is a small fishing town in the Western Cape province of South Africa situated 280 kilometers north of Cape Town.

 Although primarily a fishing town it has become a significant tourist attraction on the West Coast due to its moderate all-year climate.

-Lambert’s Bay is also jam-packed with plentiful birdlife.
+Lambert’s Bay is also jam-packed with plentiful bird life.
 Some of the more popular species on the list include Gannets and Cormorants.
 Dolphins, Whales and the ever entertaining seals at the internationally acclaimed Bird Island attract tourists from all over.

-Heavyside dolphins are frequently spotted from the beach.
+Heaviside dolphins are frequently spotted from the beach.
 Lambert’s Bay is also a great place to view the lush stretches of wild flowers

 Die Muisbosskerm, a must-see if you’re in Lambert’s Bay!
 A visit to this unique open-air restaurant is “ One of the top ten things to do

 In South Africa” according to “Getaway’s Top Ten”, published by Readers Digest..